 Carbon Monoxide (CO)

 A colorless, odourless, tasteless gas that is slightly lighter than air.
-It is a product of incomplete combustion when carbon is burnt with insufficient oxygen
+It is a product of incomplete combustion when carbon is burnt with insufficient oxygen.

 Compression Energy

 Gas and electricity used by us to operate the transportation system that includes energy used for compressor fuel, heating and venting.